-We acknowledge that people learn in many different ways and we recognize the need to develop strategies that allow all children to learn in ways that best suit them.
-The psychologist Howard Gardner identifies seven main areas of intelligence: linguistic, logical/mathematical, visual/spatial, kinaesthetic, musical, interpersonal/group working, and interpersonal/reflective.
+We acknowledge that people learn in many different ways and we recognise the need to develop strategies that allow all children to learn in ways that best suit them.
+The psychologist Howard Gardner identifies seven Curriculum Policy Page 4 of 7 Heathcote Primary School main areas of intelligence: linguistic, logical/mathematical, visual/spatial, kinaesthetic, musical, interpersonal/group working, and interpersonal/reflective.
 We take into account these different forms of intelligence when planning teaching and learning styles.
 We offer opportunities for children to learn in different ways.